not-raspberry/diffing-proxy/README.md

 ### Done

 * Basic diffing and caching implementation
+* Passing headers from the user request to the backend request
+* Backend requests timeouts

 ### To do

-* Smarter caching of backend state, decoupled from requests
+* Per-user caching of backend state
-* Backend requests timeouts
+* Rate-limiting backend queries
-* Accepting more than just JSONs
+* Better defined data formats, accepting more than just JSONs
+* A defined way to apply the diffs (for now you have to know about the ``differ`` library)
 * Integration testing - the boot path is uncovered

 ### Sample session